-A.5 Travel and overseas expenditure
+A.5 Travel expenditure

-Eligible travel and overseas expenditure may include
+Eligible travel may include

-- domestic travel limited to the reasonable cost of accommodation and transportation required to conduct agreed project and collaboration activities in Australia - overseas travel limited to the reasonable cost of accommodation and transportation required in cases where the overseas travel is material to the conduct of the project in Australia.
+domestic travel limited to the reasonable cost of accommodation and transportation required to conduct agreed project and collaboration activities in Australia

-Eligible air transportation is limited to the economy class fare for each sector travelled; where non-economy class air transport is used only the equivalent of an economy fare for that sector is eligible expenditure.
+Eligible air transportation is limited to the economy class fare for each sector travelled; where noneconomy class air transport is used only the equivalent of an economy fare for that sector is eligible expenditure.
 Where non-economy class air transport is used, the grantee will require evidence showing what an economy air fare costs at the time of travel.

 We will consider value for money when determining whether the cost of overseas expenditure is eligible.
-This may depend on
+This may depend on:

-- the proportion of total grant funding that you will spend on overseas expenditure - the proportion of the service providers total fee that will be spent on overseas expenditure - how the overseas expenditure is likely to aid the project in meeting the program objectives
+- the proportion of total grant funding that you will spend on overseas expenditure - the proportion of the service providers total fee that will be spent on overseas expenditure